tool3/styl3/README.md

 const ss = style({ theme: "pastel" });
 // now `ss.green` points to the pastel green

-// allowing to change theme for the entire cli with one string console.log(ss.green`also a pastel green`);
+console.log(ss.green`also a pastel green`);

 // supports custom hex